pgr-me/markdown-cv/index.md

 ### Accenture Federal
 <!-- 2019.8-Now-->
 `2019-Now` __Data Scientist__ Washington, DC

+*USDA COVID Analytics Team* Oversaw team's data science and engineering operations.
+Developed ETL job to load Census data into enterprise data warehouse.
+Trained regression model using loan data to understand drivers of loan delinquencies.

+*Census Self-Response Quality Assurance* Trained supervised learning model to detect bot activity, synthesized analytical outputs into presentation, and presented actionable findings to customer.
+Designed and developed Python machine learning pipeline to ETL external and internal datasets that fed into unsupervised learning model.
+Created ETL pipeline in Python to move tens of millions of records from Hadoop to Oracle to faciliatate subsequent analysis in Oracle.

 *Commute Optimization Project* Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
 Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting.